Distributionally Robust Receive Combining: Distributionally Robust Linear Estimation

 The robust beamformers corresponding to the trimmed uncertainty sets \eqref{eq:trimmed-generalized-uncertainty-set-diag-loading} and \eqref{eq:trimmed-uncertainty-set-diag-loading} remain the same as defined in \eqref{eq:DRBF-GDL} and \eqref{eq:DRBF-DL}, respectively; cf. Theorem \ref{thm:f-increasing-R-x}.

-As we can see from Corollary \ref{cor:solutions-under-moments}, \red{the primary benefit of using the moment-based uncertainty sets is the computational simplicity due to the availability of closed-form solutions.} If the uncertainty sets are constructed using the Wasserstein distance $ \sqrt{\Tr[{\mat R + \math R - 2 (\math R^{1/2} \mat R \math R^{1/2})^{1/2}}]} \le \epsilon_0 $ or the KL divergence $ \frac{1}{2} [\Tr[{\math R^{-1} \mat R - \bm I_{N+M}}] - \ln \det (\math R^{-1} \mat R) ] \le \epsilon_0 $ between $\cal{CN}(\mat 0, \mat R)$ and $\cal{CN}(\mat 0, \math R)$, the induced distributionally robust linear beamforming problems have no closed-form solutions, and therefore, are computationally prohibitive in practice.
-In addition, Corollary \ref{cor:solutions-under-moments} suggests that the distributionally robust beamformer under the multiplicative moment uncertainty set \eqref{eq:uncertainty-set-multiplicative-moment} is the same as the nominal beamformer $\math R^{\H}_{xs} \math R_{x}^{-1}$, which essentially do not introduce robustness in wireless signal estimation; this is another motivation why we construct new moment-based uncertainty sets in Definitions \ref{def:uncertainty-set-additive-moment}, \ref{def:uncertainty-set-diag-loading}, and \ref{def:generalized-uncertainty-set-diag-loading}.
-However, we can modify the multiplicative moment uncertainty set in Definition \ref{def:uncertainty-set-multiplicative-moment} to achieve robustness. \begin{definition}[Modified Multiplicative Moment Uncertainty Set] The modified multiplicative moment uncertainty set of $\mat R$ is given as
+As we can see from Corollary \ref{cor:solutions-under-moments}, the primary benefit of using the moment-based uncertainty sets is the computational simplicity due to the availability of closed-form solutions.
+If the uncertainty sets are constructed using the Wasserstein distance $ \sqrt{\Tr[{\mat R + \math R - 2 (\math R^{1/2} \mat R \math R^{1/2})^{1/2}}]} \le \epsilon_0 $ or the KL divergence $ \frac{1}{2} [\Tr[{\math R^{-1} \mat R - \bm I_{N+M}}] - \ln \det (\math R^{-1} \mat R) ] \le \epsilon_0 $ between $\cal{CN}(\mat 0, \mat R)$ and $\cal{CN}(\mat 0, \math R)$, the induced distributionally robust linear beamforming problems have no closed-form solutions, and therefore, are computationally prohibitive in practice.
+In addition, Corollary \ref{cor:solutions-under-moments} suggests that the distributionally robust beamformer under the multiplicative moment uncertainty set \eqref{eq:uncertainty-set-multiplicative-moment} is the same as the nominal beamformer $\math R^{\H}_{xs} \math R_{x}^{-1}$, which essentially does not introduce robustness in wireless signal estimation; this is another motivation why we construct new moment-based uncertainty sets in Definitions \ref{def:uncertainty-set-additive-moment}, \ref{def:uncertainty-set-diag-loading}, and \ref{def:generalized-uncertainty-set-diag-loading}.
+However, we can modify the multiplicative moment uncertainty set in Definition \ref{def:uncertainty-set-multiplicative-moment} to achieve robustness. \begin{definition}[Modified Multiplicative Moment Uncertainty Set] The modified multiplicative moment uncertainty set of $\mat R$ is defined by the following constraint:

 for some $\theta_2 \ge 1 \ge \theta_1 \ge 0$ such that the left-most matrix is positive semi-definite. \stp \end{definition}